New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

+BTSFF serves as the fully discretized formulation in our study: it discretizes both time and SoC and therefore allows us to evaluate the computational impact of explicit SoC discretization within the fragment-based framework.

-The battery-time-space (BTS)~fragment-based network~$G(N_N, F, A_N)$ for E-ADARP comprises the BTS~node set~$N_N$, the BTS~fragment set~$F$, and the battery-time-expanded node arc set~$A_N$.
-The BTS network extends the (physical) fragment-based one (see Section~\ref{ch4:Preliminaries}) by incorporating time and battery dimensions.
+Before presenting BTSFF, we first introduce its network for D-E-ADARP.
+The battery-time-space (BTS)~fragment-based network~$G(N_N, F_N, A_N)$ for D-E-ADARP comprises the BTS~node set~$N_N$, the BTS~fragment set~$F_N$, and the battery-time-expanded node arc set~$A_N$.
+The BTS network extends the (physical) fragment-based network (see Section~\ref{ch4:Preliminaries}) by incorporating time and SoC dimensions.